dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 Adding a .dockstore.yml file to a template branch (ex: master, develop, main) will make it so any new branches created from this template will be automatically added to and synced on Dockstore.

-Therefore, as long as your workflow is already registered on Dockstore and your .dockstore.yml is configured correctly, then updates to the workflow (including adding new versions) should happen continuously and automatically.
+Therefore, as long as your workflow is already registered on Dockstore and your .dockstore.yml is configured correctly, updates to the workflow (including adding new versions) should happen continuously and automatically.

 You can use filters in a .dockstore.yml to avoid generating a corresponding workflow-version on Dockstore.